harounathiam2005/florida-greenguard-ai/README.md

 # Florida-GreenGuard-AI

-A tool to streamline the detection process of invasive species in the Tampa Bay area.
+A tool to streamline the identification process of invasive species in the Tampa Bay area.

 </br>
 <img src="https://landscapeforlife.colostate.edu/wp-content/uploads/2017/12/74_1459323-LGPT.jpg" height=300px></img>